tulpy/AzureFoundations/test/docs/G-Security-Governance-and-Compliance.md

 ***Design Considerations***

--Data retention periods for audit data; Azure AD reports (premium) has a 30-day retention period -Long term archiving of logs, such as Azure Activity Logs and Azure Diagnostics Logs -Baseline security configuration via Azure In-guest VM Policy -Emergency patching for critical vulnerabilities -Patching for VMs that are offline for extended periods of time -Requirements for real-time monitoring and alerting -SIEM integration with Azure Security Center and Azure Sentinel -Vulnerability Assessment of Virtual Machines, SQL Servers
+* Data retention periods for audit data; Azure AD reports (premium) has a 30-day retention period
+* Long term archiving of logs, such as Azure Activity Logs and Azure Diagnostics Logs
+* Baseline security configuration via Azure In-guest VM Policy
+* Emergency patching for critical vulnerabilities
+* Patching for VMs that are offline for extended periods of time
+* Requirements for real-time monitoring and alerting
+* SIEM integration with Azure Security Center and Azure Sentinel
+* Vulnerability Assessment of Virtual Machines, SQL Servers

 ***Design Recommendations***

--Use Azure AD reporting capabilities to generate access control audit reports -Export Azure Activity logs to Log Analytics for long term data retention and if necessary, export to Azure Storage for long term storage beyond two years
+* Use Azure AD reporting capabilities to generate access control audit reports
+* Export Azure Activity logs to Log Analytics for long term data retention and if necessary, export to Azure Storage for long term storage beyond two years
--Enable Azure Security Center (Standard SKU) for all subscriptions, using Azure Policy to ensure compliance -Monitor base OS patching drift via Log analytics and Azure Security Center -Use Azure Policies to automatically deploy software configurations through VM extensions and enforce a compliant baseline VM configuration
+* Enable Azure Security Center (Standard SKU) for all subscriptions, using Azure Policy to ensure compliance
+* Monitor base OS patching drift via Log analytics and Azure Security Center
+* Use Azure Policies to automatically deploy software configurations through VM extensions and enforce a compliant baseline VM configuration
--Monitor VM security configuration drift via Azure Policy -Connect default resource configurations to a centralized Log Analytics workspace -Use an Event Grid based solution for log orientated real-time alerting
+* Monitor VM security configuration drift via Azure Policy
+* Connect default resource configurations to a centralized Log Analytics workspace
+* Use an Event Grid based solution for log orientated real-time alerting

 ## 4. Planning for Platform Security